nelsonfigueroa/nelson.cloud/content/posts/2024-05-16-calendly-spam.md

 ## Further Reading

 After writing this post I noticed someone else already had the same idea.
-I hesitated to link this because it's essentially an advertisement for this company's product but the article is still somewhat interesting (I have no association with this company):
+I hesitated to link this because it's essentially an advertisement for this company's product but the article is still somewhat interesting (I have no association with this company).
+I also think their title is better than mine:
 - https://www.ipm-corporation.com/research/distributed-denial-of-scheduling-on-calendly

 I also noticed that there are Calendly API docs.
 These would have come in handy earlier but I only found out after I was done.
 That's fine though, the process of figuring it all out by inspecting browser requests was fun: